If you are looking for a way to protect your company from personal liability, then forming a C corporation LLC may be the best option.

-The board of directors comprises individuals elected by the shareholders to make important decisions on their behalf and hold annual meetings.
+The board of directors of a corporation comprises individuals elected by the shareholders to make important decisions on their behalf and hold annual meetings.

 Directors must act following state and federal laws and organizational documents such as articles of incorporation, articles of organization, and the company’s bylaws.

-The type of entity you are determines the process to obtain a business license, as well as any fees and other requirements attached to that particular business license.
+The type of business structure determines the process to obtain a business license, as well as any fees and other requirements attached to that particular business license.